ningninga/python-selenium-contrast-json/README.md

     driver.find_element_by_id("json-src").send_keys('0')
 ```

-## 4.Close and quit the driver, if you do not do this, then your ram will be die:) trust me.
+## 4.Close and quit the driver, if you do not do this, then your RAM will be die:) trust me.
 NEVER FORGET TO CLOSE AND QUIT IN THE END OF THE CODE!!!!
 ```
 driver.close()
 driver.quit()
 ```

+## 5. If you want to compare two differnet jsons, please copy the whole code to another python file, and run twice.

+I hope this would be helpful.